 The Seattle University training program focuses on training cadets in basic military skills and leadership.
 Our goal is to train cadets to excel at Leader Development and Assessment course (LDAC) and ultimately achieve the highest standards as leaders within the Army's Officer Corps.
 The classroom curriculum develops a cadet's leadership abilities by instilling the necessary values and attributes required of Army Leaders.
 During our Field Training Exercises cadets will conduct confidence training, learn to navigate with a map and compass in different types of terrain, lead small units on tactical missions, and develop basic rifle marksmanship skills.
 By practicing these skills, cadets begin forming the foundation necessary to become competent and confident leaders in our great Army.

 After their Junior year, cadets attend the Leadership Development Assessment Course (LDAC), previously known as Warrior Forge, Advanced Camp or the National Advanced Leadership Course.
 Successful completion of LDAC is required for all Army ROTC Cadets prior to being commissioned as Second Lieutenants in the United States Army, Army Reserve, or the National Guard.
-The 32-day camp held at Fort Lewis, Washington incorporates a wide range of subjects designed to develop and assess leadership ability.
+The training incorporates a wide range of subjects designed to develop and assess leadership ability.
 We often call it the "Super Bowl of ROTC" because it is here that cadets put all of the knowledge and skills they have acquired in their first three years to the test.

-The Leader's Training Course (LTC) is a 28-day training program at Fort Knox, Kentucky that allows students to enter the Army ROTC Two-Year Advanced Course without any prior military or ROTC experience.
+The Leader's Training Course (LTC) allows students to enter the Army ROTC Two-Year Advanced Course without any prior military or ROTC experience.
 LTC catches students up on all the knowledge and skills they would have learned in their first two years in the Basic Course, providing the necessary training to ensure success during the last two years of Army ROTC.
 While at LTC, students will be observed and assessed on their officer potential while getting to experience exciting adventure training such as repelling and white-water rafting.
 This is a great opportunity for students who are interested to gain leadership experience, meet new people, and most importantly, learn more about themselves.

 Limited slots are available for qualified cadets to attend Airborne School at Fort Benning, Georgia.
 Applicants must have passed the airborne physical examination and attained the appropriate score on the APFT.
 Successful completion of this training entitles the cadet to wear the Army Airborne Badge.
 The three weeks of training are divided into ground, tower, and jump week.
 By the end of the third week cadets will have completed at least 5 successful jumps!